atamborrino/streamee.js/README.md

   }),
   ee.collect(ee.obj, function(obj) { // collect is filter + map
     if (obj.intField > 3 && obj.intField < 10) { // filter
-      return getPromiseOfData(obj); // async map by returning a Q promise.
-The promise can contain either an object }                               // or a string or a buffer }), destination // Writable stream, for example a HTTP chunked response toward a Web client or a Websocket connection );
+      return getPromiseOfData(obj); // async map by returning a Q promise }), destination // Writable stream, for example a HTTP chunked response toward a Web client or a Websocket connection );